Cloud-Architekt/cloud-architekt.github.io/_posts/2019-10-31-improve-security-and-usability-privileged-access-azure.md

 # Separated browser (user) profiles
 Every privileged identity should have at minimum a separated browser profile.
-Create seperated profiles for each account based on (staging/customer) environement or split critical role.
+Create seperated profiles for each account, for example based on (staging/customer) environement or split critical role.
 Increase your security by level of separation: Dedicated hardware or single device with browser on virtualization or sandboxing platform.

-Google’s Chrome and Edge Insider (Chromium-based) are able to manage multiple user profiles and allow support of Azure AD work accounts:
+Google’s Chrome and Edge Insider (Chromium-based) are able to manage multiple user profiles and allow sign-in option of Azure AD work accounts:
 * Microsoft Edge (Chromium) has native support to sign-in with your Azure AD account on profile level and manage the refresh token for single-sign on:
 [Sign-in and sync with work or school accounts in Microsoft Edge Insider builds - Microsoft Edge Blog](https://blogs.windows.com/msedgedev/2019/08/21/sign-in-sync-work-school-accounts-aad-websso/)

 * Google Chrome requires “Windows 10 Accounts” extension to support device compliance and sign-in + SSO of your Azure AD account on profile level.
 [Windows 10 Accounts - Chrome Web Store](https://chrome.google.com/webstore/detail/windows-10-accounts/ppnbnpeolgkicgegkbkbjmhlideopiji)